-Water content data shows that the CBC layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation greater than 95% (Table 3.2).
-The degree of saturation maintained in the cover systems demonstrates that the compacted clay layer is retaining sufficient pore-water to attenuate oxygen transport.
+Water content data show that the compacted clay layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation of 97% (Table 3.2).
+The degree of saturation maintained in the cover system demonstrates that the compacted clay layer is retaining sufficient pore-water to attenuate oxygen transport.
 The noncompacted overburden clay was also examined to assess the capability of the material to mitigate oxygen ingress during MRS construction.
-It was found that the top 50 cm of material had an average degree of saturation above 90% (Table 3.2).
-Although the noncompacted clay experienced periods below 85%, the noncompacted layer would be able to reduce oxygen ingress for during construction for the majority of the year.
-It is clear from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of a high degree of saturation in both the compacted and non-compacted layers.
+It was found that the top 50 cm of material had an average degree of saturation of 86%, while the bottom 50 cm of material has an average degree of saturation above 90% (Table 3.2).
+Although the noncompacted clay experienced periods below 85%, the noncompacted layer would be able to reduce oxygen ingress during construction for the majority of the year.
+It is clear from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of a high degree of saturation in both the compacted and noncompacted layers.

 The water cycling depth of each cover system was interpolated based on changes in volumetric water content at measured depths.
-The water cycling depth of Trial #1 (Figure 3.7) and Trial #2 (Figure 3.8) during the monitoring period was 70 cm and 40 cm, respectively.
-The deeper water cycling depth seen in Trial #1 was attributed to a greater evapotranspiration depth from the established vegetation.
+The water cycling depth of Trials #1 (Figure 3.7) and Trial #2 (Figure 3.8) during the monitoring period was 60 cm and 30 cm, respectively.
+The deeper water cycling depth seen in Trial 1 is attributed to a greater evapotranspiration depth from the established vegetation.